Seek Balance for Longer Motor Life

-Today’s three-phase motors are more energy-efficient than their counterparts of only a couple of decades ago.
+Today’s 3-phase motors are more energy-efficient than their counterparts of only a couple of decades ago.
 Much of this is because of more precision in design, which allows for tighter tolerances and overall better construction.
 The newer motors use less energy and last longer.

 Yet in many facilities, the improvement is wasted.
 The motors still are energy hogs and don’t last nearly as long as they should.
 Why is this?